MicrosoftDocs/azure-ai-docs/articles/ai-studio/how-to/disable-local-auth.md

 If you have an existing Azure AI Studio hub, use the steps in this section to update the hub to use Microsoft Entra ID, to authorize access to the storage account.
 Then, disable shared key access on the storage account.

-For more information about ARM templates, visit the [Quickstart: Create and deploy ARM templates by using the Azure portal](/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal) resource.

-In the JSON code sample shown here, substitute your own values for
+In the following JSON template example, substitute your own values for the following placeholders:

 - **[workspace name]**
 - **[workspace friendly name]**